xbst/KUSBA/README.md

 <br>

-**NOTE: The first reading from the accelerometer will be invalid (usually f2 vs e5).
+### :warning: NOTE: The first reading from the accelerometer will be invalid: `Invalid adxl345 id (got f2 vs e5)`.
 This is expected and your KUSBA will still work fine after the first query.
-Run ``ACCELEROMETER_QUERY`` once before starting measuring resonances.**
+Run ``ACCELEROMETER_QUERY`` at least once before starting measuring resonances.

 # Version 1